 Use of DevOps tools such and Ansible, Puppet and Chef also reduce operating expenses.
 Network automation enables your organization to scale from one network admin controlling 30 devices all the way to one network admin controlling hundreds of devices.
 At Cumulus Networks, we have customers with up to 400 switches controlled by a team of two.
 This results in a dramatic reduction in OpEx.

-Since web-scale IT is based on automation, deploying a new rack, and thus the applications and services on that rack, is much quicker than the traditional model.
+Modern data center networks are doubling down on automation.
+Deploying a new rack, and thus the applications and services on that rack, is much quicker than the traditional model.
 ONIE (Open Networking Install Environment) is used to automatically load an operating system, ZTP is used for initial configuration and DevOps tools are used to configure and maintain all the servers and the switches on the rack.
 This means the server and the switches connecting the servers can be brought online simultaneously, thereby reducing the time needed to deliver the applications.
+That means your IT team can deliver applications with higher SLAs and vastly reduced deployment times.

 With this NetDevOps mindset, the IT organization is transformed into an organization that is viewed as a trusted partner rather than a 24/7 support team being called only to put out fires when software and hardware systems fail.
 The IT department takes its rightful place as a proactive partner rather than a reactive disaster recovery team.